International Safe Harbor Privacy Principles: Scope, certification and enforcement

-Only U.S. organizations regulated by the Federal Trade Commission or the Department of Transportation may participate in this voluntary program.
+Only US organizations regulated by the Federal Trade Commission or the Department of Transportation may participate in this voluntary program.
 This excludes many financial institutions (such as banks, investment houses, credit unions, and savings & loans institutions), telecommunication common carriers (including internet service providers), labor associations, non-profit organizations, agricultural co-operatives, and meat processors, journalists and most insurances, although it may include investment banks.

-After opting in, an organization must have appropriate employee training and an effective dispute mechanism in place, and self re-certify every 12 months in writing that it agrees to adhere to the U.S.–EU Safe Harbor Framework's principles, including notice, choice, access, and enforcement.
+After opting in, an organization must have appropriate employee training and an effective dispute mechanism in place, and self re-certify every twelve months in writing that it agrees to adhere to the EU–US Safe Harbor Framework's principles, including notice, choice, access, and enforcement.
 It can either perform a self-assessment to verify that it complies with the principles, or hire a third-party to perform the assessment.
 Companies pay an annual $100 fee for registration except for first time registration ($200).

-The U.S. government does not regulate Safe Harbor, which is self-regulated through its private sector members and the dispute resolution entities they pick.
-The Federal Trade Commission "manages" the system under the oversight of the U.S. Department of Commerce.
+The US government does not regulate Safe Harbor, which is self-regulated through its private sector members and the dispute resolution entities they pick.
+The Federal Trade Commission "manages" the system under the oversight of the US Department of Commerce.
 To comply with the commitments, violators can be penalized under the Federal Trade Commission Act by administrative orders and civil penalties of up to $16,000 per day for violations.
-If an organization fails to comply with the framework it must promptly notify the Department of Commerce, or else it can be prosecuted under the 'False Statements Act'.
+If an organization fails to comply with the framework it must promptly notify the Department of Commerce, or else it can be prosecuted under the False Statements Act.

 In a 2011 case, the Federal Trade Commission obtained a consent decree from a California-based online retailer that had sold exclusively to customers in the United Kingdom.
-Among its many alleged deceptive practices was representing itself as having self-certified under Safe Harbour when in fact it had not.
+Among its many alleged deceptive practices was representing itself as having self-certified under Safe Harbor when in fact it had not.
 It was barred from using such deceptive practices in the future.

 Criticism and evaluation

 EU evaluations

-The EU–US Safe Harbour Principles 'self certification scheme' has been criticised in regard to its compliance and enforcement in three external EU evaluations:
+The EU–US Safe Harbor Principles 'self certification scheme' has been criticised in regard to its compliance and enforcement in three external EU evaluations: